Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Abstract

 \section{Abstract}

-We propose principled prediction intervals to quantify the uncertainty of a large class of synthetic control predictions or estimators in settings with staggered treatment adoption, offering precise non-asymptotic coverage probability guarantees.
+We propose principled prediction intervals to quantify the uncertainty of a large class of synthetic control predictions (or estimators) in settings with staggered treatment adoption, offering precise non-asymptotic coverage probability guarantees.
 From a methodological perspective, we provide a detailed discussion of different causal quantities to be predicted, which we call \textit{causal predictands}, allowing for multiple treated units with treatment adoption at possibly different points in time.
 From a theoretical perspective, our uncertainty quantification methods improve on prior literature by (i) covering a large class of causal predictands in staggered adoption settings, (ii) allowing for synthetic control methods with possibly nonlinear constraints, (iii) proposing scalable robust conic optimization methods and principled data-driven tuning parameter selection, and (iv) offering valid uniform inference across post-treatment periods.
-We illustrate our methodology with a substantive empirical application studying the effects of economic liberalization in the 1990s on GDP for emerging European countries.
-Companion general-purpose software packages are provided in \texttt{Python}, \texttt{R} and \texttt{Stata}.
+We illustrate our methodology with an empirical application studying the effects of economic liberalization on real GDP per capita for Sub-Saharan African countries.
+Companion software packages are provided in \texttt{Python}, \texttt{R}, and \texttt{Stata}.

 \textit{Keywords:} causal inference, synthetic controls, staggered treatment adoption, prediction intervals, non-asymptotic inference.